dates are available for the 2013/2014

 be jumping in your waders - even if they were!
 Good water flows will be the biggest

-factor in bringing trout in the Oak Orchard River and in the area smaller tribs
+factor for trout and salmon migrations in the Oak Orchard River and in the area

-and pushing them upstream.
-Weather is the biggest factor in bringing angler numbers
+smaller tribs and pushing them upstream.
+Weather is the biggest factor for angler

 What does the Oak